ivanvoitovych/viewi-reactphp-demo/README.md

 }
 ```

-Next, we need to create an instance of `React\Http\Message\ServerRequest` and pass to the `RequestsHandlerMiddleware`:
+Next, we need to create an instance of `React\Http\Message\ServerRequest` and pass it to the `RequestsHandlerMiddleware`:

 ```php
 public function handle($method, $url, $params = null)